Mentors

 Gales of laughter.

 “If you gentlemen would excuse me,” Frenchy said to the table as he drained his quart, pushed back his chair, and rose with a grandiose bow.
-“I believe the Englishmen at table thirteen have invited me over for a chat.”
-Frenchy’s comrades were used to these interruptions, barely noticing or acknowledging their boisterous buddy’s side shows or the chaos he wreaked around them.
+“I believe the Anglos at table thirteen have invited me over for a chat.”
+Frenchy’s comrades were used to these interruptions, barely noticing or acknowledging their boisterous buddy’s side shows or the havoc he wreaked around them.

 The only true-blue French Canadian in Jay’s world, Frenchy hung out with the Anglo low lives for reasons that had yet to surface in conversation.
 What Jay had figured out was that Frenchy loved to drink and smoke and scrap (he was truly bilingual: he spoke French and English fluently, and he beat up both French and English people, also quite fluently), and when he spoke, he spat thick globs out and horrible, cackling sounds came from his mouth.
 Frenchy really and truly enjoyed his hobby of beating people up, preferring the larger and uglier variety of male opponents he came across during his day-to-day activities.
 The local brawler’s punched-up strawberry face, soft boiled carrot nose, ears seemingly dangling on sinew, and stray tufts of gluey white hair clumped on top of his pared, gouged scalp, put together a disturbing image scorched permanently into the tender skin of Jay’s brain like an instantly regretted tattoo.